World Heritage Photos

 Column of Igel

 The Column of Igel (German: Igeler Säule) is the tallest Roman burial column north of the Alps.
 The column dates from around 250 AD.
 The column was made of limestone and is 23 metres high.
 It is located eight km upriver from Trier on the river Moselle, in the small village of Igel in Germany.
 The Column of Igel was erected by two cloth merchants, the brothers Secundinius Aventinus and Secundinius Securus, to honor their deceased relatives.
 The square column is decorated with figures in bas-relief, which show scenes from the Greek mythology and everyday life of the two brothers.
 The Column of Igel escaped destruction after the decline of the Roman Empire because in early Christian times, one of the reliefs was considered to be a depiction of the marriage of the parents of the Roman Emperor Constantine the Great, Emperor Constantius Chlorus I and Helena.
 Helena (c.250-c.330) was an important figure in the history of Christianity.
-The Column of Igel is part of the UNESCO World Heritage Site Roman monuments, Cathedral of St. Peter and Church of Our Lady in Trier.
+The Column of Igel is part of the UNESCO World Heritage Site Roman monuments, Cathedral of St. Peter and the Church of Our Lady in Trier.
 In 1986, these monuments were inscribed on the UNESCO World Heritage List.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos